JustinFay01/visnotes-react/docs/quick-start.md

 ## Introduction

 This guide will help you set up a new React project using Vite and TypeScript in Visual Studio Code.
 We will cover the installation process, project creation, and configuration of essential tools such as PNPM, ESLint, Prettier, Husky, and Storybook.
 By the end of this guide, you will have a fully functional React project with a modern development environment.
 Feel free to skip any tools that you are already familiar with or prefer not to use.
+For additional details on each tool, refer to [project-standards.md](./project-standards.md#table-of-contents).

 ## Prerequisites